 NO GUARDRAILS, STEEP INCLINES, AND SHARP TURNS ON COLORADO’S MOUNTAIN-HUGGING 550

-U.S. Route 550 in Colorado is known as the “Million Dollar Highway” — but just because its nickname is friendlier than others we’ve encountered so far, doesn’t mean it’s any less of a threat to unwary motorists.
-While Route 550 only covers about 25 miles of Colorado territory, poor design makes it a terrifying hazard for even careful drivers.
+U.S. Route 550 in Colorado is known as the “Million Dollar Highway”— but just because its nickname is friendlier than others we’ve encountered so far, doesn’t mean it’s any less of a threat to unwary motorists.
+While Route 550 covers only about 25 miles of Colorado territory, its poor design makes it a terrifying hazard even for careful drivers.

 Colorado is known for its massive mountains.
 While those peaks and crags seem scenic from afar, it’s a very different story when you’re trying to navigate their twists and turns by vehicle.
 Route 550 meanders through the San Juan Mountains’ Red Mountain Pass, carrying drivers at an elevation of 11,000 feet above sea level — with no safety guardrails to speak of.

-In order to avoid driving over a mountain while traveling on 550, motorists also have to contend with sharp hairpin turns, sharp inclines, and skinny lanes which fail to provide any sort of redundancy or cushion in the event of an accident.
+To avoid driving over a mountain while traveling on 550, motorists also have to contend with sharp hairpin turns, sharp inclines, and skinny lanes, which fail to provide any sort of redundancy or cushion in the event of an accident.
 Writer Peter Koch described the “Million Dollar Highway” as “steep, twisting, and completely unforgiving of driver error.”

 In 2013, USA Today called 550 one of the “World’s Most Dangerous Roads.”
 From 1990 to 2010, there were 302 accidents resulting in nine crash fatalities.